dannydeezy/ordmojis/README.md

-# ordmojis
+# Ord-Mojis

-tracking the first of each emoji to be inscribed on bitcoin
+Tracking the first of each official Unicode Emoji to be inscribed on bitcoin